RamiKrispin/deploy-flex-actions/README.md

 <br>

-YAY! we have the dashboard set, let's deploy it on Github pages.
+YAY!
+The dashboard is ready, let's deploy it on Github pages.

 ## Deploy on Github Pages